sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 ### Enabling Sourcegraph Extensions Outside a Sourcegraph Instance

-As Sourcegraph extensions are in alpha, you must manually enable them in the browser extension:
+As Sourcegraph extensions are in alpha, they need to be manually enabled in the browser extension:

 1. Click the Sourcegraph icon to the right of the address bar.
 1. Click the gear ⚙️ icon.